wenbinyugroup/ivabs/docs/source/prevabs/guide/pre_shape.rst

 - **<center>** - Name of the center point.
 - **<radius>** - Radius of the circle.
 - **<point>** - Name of a point on the circle.
+- **<direction>** - Direction of the circle.
+Choose from 'cw' (clockwise) and 'ccw' (counter-clockwise).
+Default is 'ccw'.
 - **<discrete>** - Number of discretization.
 If 'by="angle"', then new points are created every specified degrees of angle.
-If 'by="number"', then specified number of new points are created and evenly distributed on the arc.
+If 'by="number"', then specified number of new points are created and evenly distributed on the circle.

   - *by* - Choose one from 'angle' and 'number'.
 Default is 'angle'.